 The ruined castle looks over the northern part of Slovakia in the Súľov Mountains.
 This beautiful ruin can be seen between the district of Zilina’s Lietavská Svinná-Babkov and the town of Lietava.

-It is situated 664 meters above sea level, and it is considered the second-largest set of ruins in the country, its origins traceable back to the late 13th Century.
+It is situated 664 meters above sea level and considered the second-largest set of ruins in the country, its origins traceable back to the late 13th Century.

 The old four-story tower was believed to be constructed by members of the Balas bloodline.
 This tower was then extended throughout the years into a gigantic, three-tiered fortification.

-As a result of its abandonment sometime around the middle of the eighteenth century, the castle has become a remarkably untouched ruin and become the region’s most well-known historic symbol and landmark.
+As a result of its abandonment sometime around the middle of the eighteenth Century, the castle has become a remarkably untouched ruin and the region’s most well-known historic symbol and landmark.

 See Related: Delta Airlines Review